Rule of Life

 Explore your day with God.

-A guide to the three practices
+A guide to the three daily practices

 Read the Bible